Egypt's Nile cruises docked, awaiting tourism recovery

 Tourism Minister Mounir Fakhry Abdel Nour said in April he saw a rebound by the last quarter of the year, even if it still meant a 25 percent fall in revenues from 2010.

 But that would be if there were no disruptions, workers in the sector say.
-After Sunday's clashes, nine of Zakaria's booked cabins cancelled their reservations.
+After Sunday's clashes, nine of Zakaria's booked cabins canceled their reservations.

 "People have to calm down and let the country regain its strength.
 Our economy is collapsing and if we keep going like this, we will have nothing -- no state -- left to fight for," said Bahaa Rabiey Mohamed, 26-year old salesman in Aswan's empty bazaar, where he now gets little or no business.